nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 !!! exercise

-    Use the `checkIfExists` option for the [fromFilePairs](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) method to check if the specified path contains file pairs.
+    Use the `checkIfExists` option for the [fromFilePairs](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) channel factory to check if the specified path contains file pairs.

     ??? result